axel22/axel22.github.com/home/professional.md

 ## ![gaide](/resources/images/ga_ide_big.png) Evolutionary Computing IDE

 Algorithms in the domain of evolutionary computing often require a large amount of experiments.
-Experiments often require tuning a number of parameters to find the optimal set of parameters for a given problem or a given instance of the problem.
+Experiments involve tuning a number of parameters to find the optimal set of parameters for a given problem or a given instance of the problem.
-To ease their development, the Evolutionary Computing IDE provides a graphical user interface which allows tweaking the parameters, testing and visualizing the algorithm, running batch jobs and producing performance graphs.
+To ease algorithm development, the Evolutionary Computing IDE provides a graphical user interface which allows tweaking the parameters, testing and visualizing the algorithm, running batch jobs and producing performance graphs.